About the Endocrinology Fellowship

-The fellowship is a three-year program intended to prepare fellows for a career in academic pediatric endocrinology.
-The program combines clinical endocrinology and diabetes care with excellent opportunities for clinical and laboratory-based research within the division and through close liaisons within the Department of Pediatrics at Children's Hospital Los Angeles, The Saban Research Institute and the Keck School of Medicine at the University of Southern California.
-The program has a rich history of excellence in endocrinology and diabetes extending back almost 30 years.
+The Endocrinology Fellowship at Children's Hospital Los Angeles is a three-year program intended to prepare trainees for a career in academic pediatric endocrinology.
+The program combines clinical endocrinology and diabetes care with excellent opportunities for clinical and laboratory-based research within the Division of Endocrinology, Diabetes and Metabolism and through close liaisons within the Department of Pediatrics at Children's Hospital Los Angeles, The Saban Research Institute of CHLA and the Keck School of Medicine of USC.
+The fellowship program has a rich history of excellence in endocrinology and diabetes extending back almost 30 years.

 Learn More About the Program

-The Center for Endocrinology, Diabetes & Metabolism has been named one of the top seven programs in the country by U.S. News and World Report for the last five years in a row.
-With nine full-time and six part-time attending physicians, as well as seven diabetes nurse educators, the fellows are exposed to a wealth of expertise in various aspects of pediatric endocrinology.
+The Center for Endocrinology, Diabetes & Metabolism has been named one of the top seven programs in the country by U.S. News and World Report for the last seven years in a row.
+With 14 full-time and three part-time attending physicians, three PhD research faculty, two full-time nurse practitioners, as well as many nurse educators, the fellows are exposed to a wealth of expertise in various aspects of pediatric endocrinology.
 In addition, fellows have the opportunity to interact with other highly regarded and productive divisions in the hospital that care for patients with diverse pediatric issues.
-It is the intent of the program that fellows will be well-trained in diagnosis and management of endocrine disorders of childhood, be able to teach and lecture on endocrinology and diabetes, and be familiar with the methodology and techniques of routine endocrine laboratory studies.
+It is the intent of the program that fellows will be well-trained in diagnosis and management of endocrine disorders of childhood, be able to teach and lecture on endocrinology and diabetes, and be familiar with the methodology and interpretation of routine endocrine and relevant genetic laboratory studies.
 Another critical component of the fellowship is to be able to design and carry out clinical and laboratory investigations.

 - Inpatient Service